-Through the initiative, The AP appointed Sally Stapleton as the global religion editor leading a new team of eight religion journalists who report on faith and its influence throughout the world.
-The grant helped The AP hire Stapleton plus a religion news editor; a religion and politics reporter; a journalist focusing on youth and faith; an investigative reporter in religion; two visual journalists; and a reporter based in Cairo who is covering Islam around the world.
+Through the initiative, The AP created a global religion editor position to lead a new team of eight journalists who report on faith and its influence throughout the world.
+The grant helped The AP also hire a religion news editor; a religion and politics reporter; a journalist focusing on youth and faith; an investigative reporter in religion; two visual journalists; and a reporter based in Cairo who is covering Islam around the world.
 At RNS, which has benefited from Endowment grants for religion reporting since 2000, the Global Religion Journalism Initiative grant is supporting the work of the managing editor, a national reporter and a reporter based in Rome who covers the Vatican.
 At The Conversation US, the grant is helping to fund two religion editors who are strengthening the organization's coverage of religion and ethics, which began with support from a \$1.3 million 2016 Endowment grant.